Updated 5th March 2021

-In response to the latest government instructions broadcasted today 26th November 2020, our health clinic locations will re-open, as part of step 2 in the road map outlined by the government, on Monday 12th April 2021 in the following locations: Wolverhampton.
+In response to the latest government instructions broadcasted on 22nd February 2021, our health clinic locations will re-open, as part of step 2 in the road map outlined by the government, on Monday 12th April 2021 in the following locations: Wolverhampton.
 Our other locations will remain closed until further notice.
 We still need to adhere to the government & health guidelines' rules and regulations, but we are confident we are able to continue providing the high standard service we are proud of while being safe for everyone., transferring most of our treatments online.

 Therefore we have stopped providing the following services:

 Massage & Other Close Contact Treatments in the following locations: London, Liverpool, Manchester, Birmingham.

 We will also be keeping the following services closed until further notice: